Odeneho-Calculus/kalxjs/packages/compiler/README.md

 # @kalxjs/compiler

 Compiler for KalxJS single-file components (.klx files).
+This compiler transforms .klx single-file components into JavaScript code that can be used with the KalxJS runtime.

+## Features

+- Parses single-file components with template, script, and style sections
+- Transforms template syntax into render functions
+- Handles component attributes and properties
+- Supports event handling with @event syntax
+- Processes expressions with {{ }} syntax
+- Properly handles HTML comments
+- Supports hyphenated attribute names

 ## Installation